 For me a big pro is pre-conditioning.
 The fact I can get in to a warm car at 5.30am in the dead of winter or a cool car in the middle of the afternoon on a scorching summer day is bliss!
 I can set mine by schedule for all my regular trips or do it whenever I need from the app on my phone.
 Another big pro for me is home charging, it’s so much more convenient than having to go to a petrol station, I cut it close a few times because I was too tired to go out of my way after work on a particular day.

-There are lot of electric vehicle myths, what do you think are the most common ones and are they true?
+There are lot of electric vehicle myths, what do you think are the most common ones and are any of them true?